open5e/open5e/source/monsters/monsters_a-z/M/mephits/dust-mephit.rst

 **Blinding Breath (Recharge 6)**:
 The mephit exhales a 15- foot cone of blinding dust.
-Each creature in that area must succeed on a DC 10 Dexterity saving throw or be blinded for 1 minute.
+Each creature in that area must succeed on a DC 10 Dexterity saving throw or be :ref:`srd:blinded` for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.